nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 # 4. Beginner's Tutorial

 Welcome to TutorAid's beginner's tutorial!
-Here, you will learn how you can use some of our commands to manage the details of your students and lessons on a day-to-day basis :smile:
+Here, you will learn how you can use a few of our commands to manage the details of your students and lessons on a day-to-day basis :smile:

 If this is your first time launching TutorAid, you will be able to see that some sample data has been provided to you.

+### 4.0: Tips before you get started

-  > :bulb: As you follow the tutorial, we also encourage you to further experiment with the various commands on your own to understand the ways in which TutorAid can help you!
+* As you follow the tutorial, we also encourage you to further experiment with the various commands on your own to understand the ways in which TutorAid can help you!

+* As you try out the different commands during the tutorial, the manner in which TutorAid displays information to you may change (e.g. At times, only the details of specific students and lessons will be shown).
+  In such cases, you can key in the `list -a` into the Command Box and press ENTER to revert back to the view that you are currently starting out with.

+  > :bulb: For more information on changing the viewing modes in TutorAid, you can refer to the detailed documentation for [List](#listing-all-students-and-lessons-list) commands.

 ### 4.1: Adding a student and editing his/her details
 {:.no_toc}